Pipeline

 Events are specific activities that trigger the execution of a workflow.
 Common events include:

-- Code Push: Triggered when code is pushed to a specific branch.
+- Code push: Triggered when code is pushed to a specific branch.

-- Pull Request: Triggered when a pull request is created or updated.
+- Pull request: Triggered when a pull request is created or updated.

-- Issue Creation: Triggered when a new issue is created.
+- Issue creation: Triggered when a new issue is created.

-- Scheduled Trigger: Automatically execute the workflow according to a predefined schedule.
+- Scheduled trigger: Automatically execute the workflow according to a predefined schedule.

 For example, you can configure the following jobs:

-- Test Job: Run unit tests and integration tests.
+- Test job: Run unit tests and integration tests.

 - checkout-action: Pull code from GitCode.

-- setup-node: Configure Node.js environment.
+- setup-node: Configure the Node.js environment.

-- setup-java: Configure Java environment.
+- setup-java: Configure the Java environment.

-- setup-python: Configure Python environment.
+- setup-python: Configure the Python environment.

-- setup-go: Configure Go environment.
+- setup-go: Configure the Go environment.

 Creating a Pipeline

-directory to store workflow files.
-Under this directory, create a new YAML file, such as gitcode-sample.yml
+In your GitCode project, create a .gitcode/workflows directory to store workflow files.
+In this directory, create a new YAML file, such as gitcode-sample.yml, and add the following content:

 name: gitcode-sample